 - The Hutongs

-The one negative of living in Beijing is the air pollution.
+One negative of living in Beijing is air pollution.
 It is important to prepare for this ahead of time to keep yourself safe.
 Beijing air quality has good days and it has bad days, so it is important to pay attention to the pollution levels on a daily basis.
-On days where it's bad, try to stay inside or take a mini vacation to a different city.
-Although it's not ideal, the locals and the long-time expats are used to the pollution, and certain living habits just become your new way of life while in Beijing.
+On days where it’s bad, try to stay inside or take a mini-vacation to a different city.
+Although it’s not ideal, the locals and the long-time expats are used to the pollution, and certain living habits just become your new way of life while in Beijing.

 - Air purifier in your home

 - It’s also home to The Forbidden City

 - The population is about 21.5 million people

 - Beijing is the 16th name that has been given to the city